Armoured fighting vehicles of the Irish Army: Landsverk L60 light tank

-Leyland Armoured Car
+Leyland armoured car

-The Leyland Armoured Car was based on a 6x4 Leyland Terrier lorry chassis.
+The Leyland armoured car was based on a 6x4 Leyland Terrier lorry chassis.
 The first chassis was purchased from Ashenhurst of Dublin in 1934 and an armoured hull from an obsolete Peerless armoured car was modified and fitted.
 The new vehicle was tested and it was recommended that the twin Peerless turrets be replaced with a single turret.
 In 1935 3 more Leyland Terrier chassis were bought and the Landsverk L60 tank turret was selected in 1936 to replace the twin Peerless turrets, however it was not until 1940 that all four Leyland armoured cars were finished.
-The armament of the Leylands was a Madsen 20mm cannon and a Madsen .303 machine gun.
+The armament of the Leylands was a Madsen 20 mm cannon and a Madsen .303 machine gun.
 The Leylands entered service with the 1st Armoured Squadron alongside the Landsverk L180 and Irish-built Dodge armoured cars.
 In the 1958 the Leylands front hull was modified and were re-engined with Ford V-8s and .30 Browning machine guns replaced the Madsens plus another Browning was fitted in the hull next to the driver.

-One of the Leyland's was scrapped in the 1960s.
-In 1972 the 1st Armoured Squadron re-equip with Panhard AML armoured cars and the three surviving Leylands joined the reserve FCA 5th Motor Squadron until they also re-equip with Panhard AMLs in the early 1980s.
+One of the Leylands was scrapped in the 1960s.
+In 1972 the 1st Armoured Squadron re-equipped with Panhard AML armoured cars and the three surviving Leylands joined the reserve FCA 5th Motor Squadron until they also re-equipped with Panhard AMLs in the early 1980s.